“Hey Dad, wanna have a catch?”

 Every time I watch that famous scene from “Field of Dreams”, I get a little misty-eyed.
 Mostly because I couldn’t imagine an instance where a son wouldn’t be able to play catch with his father.

-No one can deny the special bond between fathers and their sons and daughters … and for many of them, that link is deeply-rooted thanks to baseball.
+No one can deny the special bond between fathers and their sons and daughters … and for many of them, that link is deeply-rooted thanks in part to baseball.
 That’s why for many, Father’s Day has become synonymous with the game of baseball.

 It was no different for John McDonald and his father Jack.
 As a man with 27 career home runs to his name, McDonald isn’t your typical power hitter.
 During his time with the Blue Jays, Johnny Mac will undoubtedly be remembered what he did with his glove, not his bat.